xedla/algormeter/README.md

 Having a common platform that simplifies developing, testing and exchange of optimization algorithms allows for better collaboration and sharing of resources among researchers in the field.
 This can lead to more efficient development and testing of new algorithms, as well as faster progress in the field overall.
 AlgorMeter produces comparative measures among algorithms  in csv format with effective test function call count.
 It embeds a specific feature devoted to optimize the number of function calls, so that multiple function  calls at the same point are accounted for just once, without storing intermediate results, with benefit in terms of algorithm coding.
 AlgorMeter contains a standard library of 10 DC problems and 7 convex problems for testing algorithms.
 More problem collections can be easily added.
+AlgorMeter provide integrated performance profiles graphics, as developed by E. D. Dolan and J. J. More.
+They are a powerful standard tool, within the optimization community, to assess the performance of optimization software.

 ## problems + algorithms = experiments